 Since joining the firm in 1992, Susanna Mudge has served the company in many key leadership roles, including as president and CEO, executive vice president, senior vice president of the Latin America and Caribbean region, and as director of several of the company’s larger programs.
 She brings in-depth global expertise in strategic private sector development, organizational development, trade and investment promotion, and sustainable natural resource management.
 She views quality project management as “inextricably linked to business success because that is what differentiates us and makes us competitive.”
 Raised in Latin America, she began her career as a regional development and tourism specialist for the Organization of American States, then as a privatization specialist with Ernst and Young, responsible for managing marketing and investment projects in Asia, Africa, and Latin America.

 Bisrat Aklilu, Vice Chair

-Bisrat Aklilu is a senior advisor for sustainable development, program evaluation, and fund management.
+Bisrat Aklilu is a senior advisor for sustainable development and fund management.
 He advises national governments and multilateral organizations, including serving on the Board of the United Nations Peacebuilding Fund (2013 – 2019), Center for International Forestry Research (2013 – 2019), Ethiopian Diaspora Trust Fund (2018 – present) and serving as advisor to the Syria Recovery Trust Fund (2013 – 2019).
 Mr. Aklilu also worked with the UN for over 25 years, including as the Deputy Executive Director and Director of Operations at the UN Office of Project Services, and later as the Executive Coordinator of the Multi-Partner Trust Fund (MPTF) Office located in the United Nations Development Programme.
 Mr. Aklilu established and managed the MPTF Office, which when he left the UN in 2013, had a portfolio of over 100 trust funds valued at over $6 billion and is the first UN Office to introduce full public transparency through real-time financial data and narrative reporting.
 Mr. Aklilu holds a Ph.D.
 Economics and M.A. in Economics from Boston University, where he was also an assistant professor, and a M.Sc. in Agricultural Economics from the University of Massachusetts.

 James W. Butcher, President and CEO